-When people experience crime or anti-social behaviour, either as victims or witnesses, they should be satisfied with the service they receive from West Midlands Police.
-We want to see satisfaction with service on crime and anti-social behaviour increase and standards for answering and responding to requests for service improve also.
+When people experience crime or antisocial behaviour, either as victims or witnesses, they should be satisfied with the service they receive from West Midlands Police.
+We want to see people's satisfaction with the service they receive when they are a victim of crime or antisocial behaviour increase, and standards for answering and responding to requests for service also improve.

 We collect satisfaction information by contacting victims and witnesses after their case has concluded.
 Current data indicates that 82.8% of victims of crime are satisfied with the overall service provided.
-This percentage is increasing, but is around 4.5 percentage points below 2012-13.
-78.5% of victims of anti-social behaviour are satisfied with the overall service they receive.
+This percentage is increasing, but is around iii.
+Accurate crime recording